 Things you must learn:

 Alignment & Grouping: It beats the purpose when you don't learn how to align or group objects in Pro100.
 In reality, aligning cabinets or closet shelves ,all of which are grouped objects on the wall requires precise measurements in order to achieve desired results.
 Pro100 makes this process much easier.
-Be sure to watch this video on how to align objects.
-If you are a custom cabinet maker or build from scratch, please see more details here.

 Click – point the cursor to a given object (e.g. click a button) quickly press and release the mouse button.
 You can left-click or right-click.
 If we just say “click”, click the left button.